Nirajkhad/rosterly-be/README.md

 Follow the steps below to set up and run the project.

-### 1. Clone the Repository
+### 1. Project setup

-Run the following commands to clone the repository and navigate into the project folder:
+Run the following commands to run the backend in your system

 ```bash
 git clone https://github.com/your-username/your-repository.git